The Garden Grazer

 • Preheat oven to 400°F (200°C).
 Carefully halve the butternut squash vertically and remove seeds.
 Line a baking sheet with parchment paper and place squash halves face down.

-• Roast for about 50 minutes or until fork-tender and very soft.
+• Roast for about 50-60 minutes until fork-tender and very soft.
 Set aside to cool.

 • Meanwhile, in a blender** add vegetable broth, coconut milk, nutmeg, and salt.
 Set aside.